scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 export default App;
 {{< /highlight >}}

-At the moment, both states are independent from each other, but now you want to couple them to only fetch articles that are specified by the query in the input field.
+At the moment, both states are independent of each other, but now you want to couple them to only fetch articles that are specified by the query in the input field.
 With the following change, the component should fetch all articles by query term once it mounted.

 {{< highlight javascript "hl_lines=10" >}}
 ...